Diesel Loco Shed, Tondiarpet: Livery and markings

 Indian Railways allows diesel loco sheds to paint their locomotives in their own unique liveries.
 Tondiarpet's locomotives have their current livery scheme painted in light blue with a wide cream band around the middle, with dark blue lines on the top and bottom, to match with the ICF livery.
 The dark blue bar and the light blue line taper downwards at both ends of the locomotive to create a V-shaped design.
-This orange-cream-orange color scheme gives the locomotives a cheerful and pleasant look.
 One locomotive, WDM-7A #11008 was painted in an experimental light green-cream-light green scheme.